Scoring Details for the ASVAB

-ASVAB is a battery of tests.
-There are subtests in this.
-In Paper and Pencil test format (P&P - ASVAB), there are 9 subtests and in Computer Adaptive Test format (CAT - ASVAB), there are 10.
+ASVAB is a battery of tests with different sub-sections In Paper and Pencil test format (P&P - ASVAB), there are 9 subtests and in Computer Adaptive Test format (CAT - ASVAB), there are 10.
 Individual scores of the subtests are reported as standard scores.
 These scores are relative to a national sample youth in the age group of 18 to 23.
 Generally, about 50% of the population scores above a standard score of 50 and about 16% scores 60 or above as the standard score.

 - Arithmetic Reasoning (AR),

 This score is reported in a percentile format between 1 and 99.These percentile scores are categorized as follows,

 |AFQT Category||Percentile Score Range|

 This tabular column means that if you have scored in the percentile range of 93-99, you will fall under the I category.
 Your chances of getting enlisted are highest in category I and reduce as the category increases.

 The composite score is calculated using various rules and formulae.
 Composite scores are used for the assignment of military jobs.

 The score of this test is very important for joining the U.S military.
 Any person who wants to attempt this test and join the military must have knowledge about the different score formats.
 He/she should also know about the minimum requirements for the military enlistment and the score required for the job of his/her interest.
 With this knowledge the candidate can set goals and prepare well for the test.
 He/she can concentrate on the subtests that are important to his/her area of interest.